Country Report Germany

 Scope and remit

 The Ombudsman Committee’ scope in examining, concluding and mediating in suspected cases of research misconduct is nationwide in that any scholar and researcher affiliated to a German university or (private or public) research institution may submit an enquiry.
 But also local ombudspersons, publishers or researchers based in other countries who have questions or are facing conflicts related to the German research system can address the Ombudsman (Committee).
 The Ombudsman Committee may handle anonymous enquiries.
 Its remit is restricted: it does not have investigatory powers nor can it impose sanctions.
 It, too, must refer serious reseach misconduct cases (not correctable by mediation, such as cases of fabrication, falsification or plagiarism) to the local committees of the university or research institution in question, which are authorized to handle these.
-Based on Recommendation 8 of the DFG-Memorandum, universities and research institutions are required to install such committees.

 Procedure